Draco (lizard): Species

 Nota bene: a binomial authority in parentheses indicates that the species was originally described in a genus other than Draco.

-Prehistoric analogues
+Similar prehistoric reptiles

-Several other lineages of reptile known from the fossil record have convergently evolved similar gliding mechanisms, the oldest of these being the weigeltisaurids, known from the Late Permian, around 258 to 252 million years ago.
+Several other lineages of reptile known from the fossil record have convergently evolved similar gliding mechanisms consisting of a patagium or plate flanking the torso; the weigeltisaurids are the oldest of these, living in the Late Permian from around 258 to 252 million years ago.
 Other lineages include the Triassic kuehneosaurids and Mecistotrachelos, and the Cretaceous lizard Xianglong.